nikkrichko/pigen/docs/CREATING_PICTURES.md

 `pigen` project to generate images with different styles using OpenAI's API.
 It assumes you already have Python 3 installed and an OpenAI API key.

+## Pipeline Overview

+The tool follows a simple pipeline to transform your idea into a finished picture.
+Understanding each stage will help you customize the results:

+1. **Idea Generation** – Using the `idea` command, a short concept is expanded into a detailed description.
+The helper function `generate_and_save_idea` (defined in `support/functions.py`) sends your prompt to ChatGPT and saves the response to a file.
+2. **Prompt Adoption** – Commands such as `picbystyle` and `multistyle` read the idea file and adapt it to a specific style.
+The `generate_adopted_prompt` function merges the idea with a style description and palette from `support/styles.json` to build a DALL·E compliant prompt.
+3. **Image Generation** – The adopted prompt is passed to DALL·E through `generate_image`.
+This function requests the final image and the result is written to disk via `save_picture`.
+4. **Review Outputs** – Intermediate prompts are stored in the `temp` directory.
+Generated images receive timestamps so you can easily track different versions.

+The next sections walk through the commands that orchestrate these steps.

 ## Installation

 1. Clone the repository and change into its directory: